lucianodiisouza/lucianodiisouza/README.md

 JavaScript, TypeScript, React, React Native, Next.js, Node.js, Tailwind, Styled-Components, Tamagui, Bootstrap, PHP, Delphi (yeah, I’ve seen things...), and Ruby on Rails (miss you 🫡).

 ### 🚀 Currently working with:
-React Native and tamagui at @workl , helping build great digital experiences.
+JS/TS at React/ReactNative enviroments helping build great digital experiences and looking for a new cool project to work on (#openToWork)

 ### 📍 Currently in Brazil 🇧🇷